 The Colombian legal and regulatory systems are generally transparent and consistent with international norms.
 The commercial code and other laws cover broad areas including banking and credit, bankruptcy/reorganization, business establishment/conduct, commercial contracts, credit, corporate organization, fiduciary obligations, insurance, industrial property, and real property law.
 The civil code contains provisions relating to contracts, mortgages, liens, notary functions, and registries.
-There are no identified private sector associations or nongovernmental organizations leading informal regulatory processes.
-The ministries generally consult with relevant actors, both foreign and national, when drafting regulations, but not always and sometimes with for very limited time lapses.
+There are no identified private sector associations or non-governmental organizations leading informal regulatory processes.
+The ministries generally consult with relevant actors, both foreign and national, when drafting regulations, but not always and sometimes for a very limited time period.
 Proposed laws are typically published as drafts for public comment, though not always, and the complexity of the subject is not necessarily taken into account.

 Enforcement mechanisms exist, but historically the judicial system has not taken an active role in adjudicating commercial cases.
 The Constitution establishes the principle of free competition as a national right for all citizens and provides the judiciary with greater administrative and financial independence from the executive branch.
-Colombia has completed its transition to an oral accusatory system to make criminal investigations and trials more efficient.
+Colombia has transitioned to an oral accusatory system to make criminal investigations and trials more efficient.
 The new system separates the investigative functions assigned to the Office of the Attorney General from trial functions.
 Lack of coordination among government entities as well as insufficient resources complicate timely resolution of cases.